Many-one reducibility with realizability: The structure of subobjects

 \subsection{Lattice of subobjects}

-Next, let us go a little further into the structure of the inclusion relations among subobjects.
+Next, let us go a little further into the structure of the inclusion relation among subobjects.
 Let us denote by ${\rm Sub}(X)$ the set of all subobjects of $X$.
 One can easily check the following:

 \begin{obs} $({\rm Sub}(X),\subseteq)$ is a poset. \end{obs}

 In fact, in the category of represented spaces, one can see that a subobject poset is always a Heyting algebra.

 \begin{prop} The poset $({\rm Sub}(X),\subseteq)$ of subobjects of a represented space $X$ forms a Heyting algebra. \end{prop}